 The list of duties and responsibilities is illustrative only, and is not a comprehensive listing of all the duties and responsibilities performed by positions in this class.

-• Performs countywide field investigations with relation to wetland, riparian and sediment erosion control to ensure compliance with the Stormwater Ordinance
+• Performs countywide field investigations with relation to wetland, riparian, permanent water quality BMPs, and sediment erosion control to ensure compliance with the Stormwater Ordinance

-• Performs riparian and wetland assessments and classifications on public and private lands
+• Performs riparian, wetland, and buffer assessments and classifications on public and private lands

 • Identifies and catalogs associated permit information